Gold Royalty (GROY)

 Share Issuance

-- Gold Royalty completed its Initial Public Offering (IPO) in March 2021, raising $90 million and commencing operations with a portfolio of 18 royalties.
+- In March 2021, Gold Royalty Corp. completed its Initial Public Offering (IPO) on the NYSE American, raising US$90 million through the issuance of 18 million units.

 Inbound Investments